flexibeast/ewmctrl/README.md

 * m - Move the selected desktop window to a different desktop (`ewmctrl-move-window-to-other-desktop`).

+* M - Move the selected desktop window to the current desktop, raise it, and give it focus (`ewmctrl-move-window-to-current-desktop-and-focus`).

 * N - Change the name of the selected desktop window (`ewmctrl-change-window-name`).

 ### Filtering